 WORKING TOGETHER FOR SAFER COMMUNITIES

-Our facilities equip offenders with the life skills and knowledge they require to become productive and law-abiding members of the community.
-AHHA members work to provide effective programs that consider the unique challenges faced by minority groups and women leaving institutional care.
+Our residential facilities equip offenders with the skills and knowledge they need to become law-abiding members of the community.
+Our organizations offer life skills and our aim is to create a stable and effective network of community supports that consider the unique challenges faced by offenders.